kshepherd/he-kupu-matapokere/README.md

 This data was collected, with permission, by scraping Te Kupu o te Rā website: https://kupu.maori.nz.
 Te Kupu o te Rā is a tino pai te reo Māori resource, with grammar and sentence construction information as well as the Kupu o te Rā (word of the day) and Kupu o te Wiki (word of the week) with definitions and usage examples.
 There are 714 kupu in the dataset right now, and as more are added to https://kupu.maori.nz they will be scraped and added to the list.

+I've called it "Kupu o te wā" in the sense of "word of the moment" since you'll get a different one every time, unlike the other "of the day/week/month" services out there.

 **te-reo-kupu** is the plaintext file with each entry separated by a '%' on its own line